cda-tum/mqt-qmap/docs/source/library/MappingResults.rst

 Results
 =======

-This class captures additional results from the :code:`compile` method.

     .. currentmodule:: mqt.qmap

+This class captures additional results from the :func:`compile` method.

     .. autoclass:: MappingResults

 In addition to the mapped circuit